HGARgG-0710/math-expressions.js/README.md

 ### 2.repeatedArithmetic

-This function allows you to perform an expression, that uses the same mathematic action, but different numbers.
+This function allows you to perform an expression, that uses the same arithmetic operator, but different numbers.
 By default uses + operator.

-Before the version 0.7 it was called sameOperator() (you can still use the old name, though).
+It allows to quickly sum, multiply and so on a bunch of numerics.

 From math-expressions.js: